biostats-dev/ggsurveillance/README.md

 -   `create_agegroups()`: Create reproducible age groups with highly customizable labels.

 -   `geom_epigantt()`: A geom for epigantt plots.
-Helpful to visualize overlapping time intervals for contact tracing (i.e. hospital outbreaks).
+Helpful to visualize overlapping time intervals for contact tracing (e.g. hospital outbreaks).

     -   including `scale_y_discrete_reverse()` which reverses the order of the categorical scale.